JetBrains Rider 2024.3 Help

 JetBrains Rider includes a configurable project template for new MAUI projects.

-or add a new MAUI project to the existing solution by right-clicking the solution or solution folder node in the Solution Explorer, and choosing .Run and debug MAUI applications
+You can create a new MAUI project in a new solution using File | New Solution… or add a new MAUI project to the existing solution by right-clicking the solution or solution folder node in the Solution Explorer, and choosing Add | New Project.

 When you create or open a MAUI project, JetBrains Rider automatically creates several different run/debug configurations that you can use to run the project on different platforms.